Review: Led Lenser P7.2 LED Flashlight

 If you’re like me, the only serious flashlights around growing up took 4 D-size batteries, weighted a ton, and definitely didn’t stow in the kitchen drawer.

-But those days a long over.
+But those days are long over.
 Brands like Led Lenser – a leader in LED light manufacturing with more than 200 patents and awards for design and engineering – have taken the good old flashlight to completely new levels, for both household tasks to outdoor adventures.

 Leading the charge is the P7.2 – one of the most popular LED flashlights on the market today.
 And this model gets some updated technology and features.